 - Identify the EP bundle you want to opt out (see our guide to deciding which EPs to opt out).
 Note this can include current EP applications.

 - Check who owns each designation, and if there are SPCs check who owns these too.
-Do not rely on patent office registers, check your own records – the opt-out application must be made by all the actual owners of the designations and the SPCs or it will be ineffective across the whole bundle.
+Do not rely on patent office registers, check your own records – the opt-out application must be made by all the actual owners of all the designations and all the SPCs or it will be ineffective across the whole bundle.

 - Check with all other owners that they are willing to participate in an opt-out application (note you will need to obtain their written authorisation for you, or your agent, to act on their behalf).